-Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
-The basic types of engineering controls are:

-Not Available Not Available

-Process controls which involve changing the way a job activity or process is done to reduce the risk.

-Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
-Ventilation can remove or dilute an air contaminant if designed properly.
-The design of a ventilation system must match the particular process and chemical or contaminant in use.
-Employers may need to use multiple types of controls to prevent employee overexposure.

-General exhaust is adequate under normal conditions.
-If risk of overexposure exists, wear SAA approved respirator.
-Correct fit is essential to obtain adequate protection.

-Provide adequate ventilation in warehouse or closed storage areas.

-Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant.

-Appropriate engineering

-Type of Contaminant: Speed: aerosols, (released at low velocity into zone of active generation) 0.5-1 m/s direct spray, spray painting in shallow booths, gas discharge (active generation into zone of rapid air motion) 1-2.5 m/s (200-500 f/min.)

-Within each range the appropriate value depends on:

-Lower end of the range Upper end of the range 1: Room air currents minimal or favourable to capture 1: Disturbing room air currents 2: Contaminants of low toxicity or of nuisance value only.
+Engineering controls are used to remove a hazard or place a be highly effective in protecting workers and will typically be in The basic types of engineering controls are: Process controls which involve changing the way a job activit Enclosure and/or isolation of emission source which keeps a "adds" and "removes" air in the work environment.
+Ventilation ventilation system must match the particular process and che Employers may need to use multiple types of controls to prev General exhaust is adequate under normal conditions.
+If risk obtain adequate protection.
+Provide adequate ventilation in warehouse or closed storage Air contaminants generated in the workplace possess varying circulating air required to effectively remove the contaminant. ndependent of worker interactions to provide this hig y or process is done to reduce the risk. selected hazard "physically" away from the worker a is can remove or dilute an air contaminant if designer mical or contaminant in use. ent employee overexposure. of overexposure exists, wear SAA approved respira areas. g "escape" velocities which, in turn, determine the "c gh level of protection. and ventilation that strategically d properly.
+The design of a tor.
+Correct fit is essential to Type of Contaminant: Speed: Appropriate engineering aerosols, (released at low velocity into zone of active gene ration) 0.5-1 m/s controls direct spray, spray painting in shallow booths, gas discharg e (active generation into zone of rapid air motion) 1-2.5 m/s (200-500 f/min.)
+Within each range the appropriate value depends on: Lower end of the range Upper end of the range 1: Room air currents minimal or favourable to capture 1: Disturbing room air currents 2: Contaminants of low toxicity or of nuisance value only.
 2: Contaminants of high toxicity 3: Intermittent, low production.
-3: High production, heavy use 4: Large hood or large air mass in motion 4: Small hood-local control only

-Simple theory shows that air velocity falls rapidly with distance away from the opening of a simple extraction pipe.
+3: High production, heavy use 4: Large hood or large air mass in motion 4: Small hood-local control only Simple theory shows that air velocity falls rapidly with distance away from the opening of a simple extraction pipe.
 Velocity generally decreases with the square of distance from the extraction point (in simple cases).
-Therefore the air speed at the extraction point should be adjusted. accordingly, after reference to distance from the contaminating source.
+Therefore the air speed at the extraction point should be adjusted, accordingly, after reference to distance from the contaminating source.
 The air velocity at the extraction fan, for example, should be a minimum of 1-2 m/s (200-400 f/min.) for extraction of solvents generated in a tank 2 meters distant from the extraction point.
-Other mechanical considerations, producing performance deficits within the extraction apparatus, make it essential that theoretical air velocities are multiplied by factors of 10 or more when extraction systems are installed or used
+Other mechanical considerations, producing performance deficits within the extraction apparatus, make it essential that theoretical air velocities are multiplied by factors of 10 or more when extraction systems are installed or used.
+Personal protection Eye and face protection No special equipment for minor exposure i.e. when handling small quantities.
+OTHERWISE: For potentially moderate or heavy exposures: Safety glasses with side shields.
+NOTE: Contact lenses pose a special hazard; soft lenses may absorb irritants and ALL lenses concentrate them.
+Skin protection See Hand protection below Hands/feet protection No special equipment needed when handling small quantities.
+OTHERWISE: For potentially moderate exposures: Wear general protective gloves, eg. light weight rubber gloves.
+For potentially heavy exposures: Wear chemical protective gloves, eg. PVC. and safety footwear. otwear.

-Personal protection

-Eye and face protection

-No special equipment for minor exposure i.e. when handling small quantities.

-OTHERWISE: For potentially moderate or heavy exposures:

-- Safety glasses with side shields. - NOTE: Contact lenses pose a special hazard; soft lenses may absorb irritants and ALL lenses concentrate them.

-Skin protection

-See Hand protection below

-▶ No special equipment needed when handling small quantities.

-OTHERWISE:

-- For potentially moderate exposures: - Wear general protective gloves, eg. light weight rubber gloves. - For potentially heavy exposures: - ▶ Wear chemical protective gloves, eg. PVC. and safety footwear.

-Body protection

-Hands/feet protection

-See Other protection below

-Version No: 4.1.10.8

-Other protection

-No special equipment needed when handling small quantities.
+Other protection No special equipment needed when handling small quantities.

-OTHERWISE:

-- Overalls.
+OTHERWISE: • Overalls.

-- Skin cleansing cream.
+• Skin cleansing cream. • Eyewash unit.

-- Eyewash unit.

-- Do not spray on hot surfaces.
+• Do not spray on hot surfaces.